-FOOD PROCESSING AND INNOVATION
+FOOD AND BEVERAGE SECTOR

 Rhode Island is widely known as a top culinary destination – but not only for its lively restaurant scene and unique local shops.
 The state is also a top education destination for those looking to train in culinary studies.
 Johnson and Wales University is among the top schools in the country for students keen on pursuing a career in culinary arts, and provides a great feeder system for the state’s hospitality industry.